10 Things To Include In Your Wedding Invitations

 #6.
 Reception Details

-Typically, the invitation itself focuses of the wedding ceremony.
+Typically, the invitation itself focuses on the wedding ceremony.
 The reception can be a beast all its own with lots of information: perhaps a different location, time, and more.
 An included reception card addresses such information without crowding the invitation itself.
-If your reception is at the same venue as your ceremony, you may wish to include a line such as dinner and dancing to follow at the bottom of the main invitation.
+If your reception is at the same venue as your ceremony, you may wish to include a line such as dinner and dancing to follow at the bottom of the main invitation.

 Website card